rocky-linux/documentation/docs/guides/templates-automation-packer-vsphere.md

 ...
 ```

-The next part allow use to add some users.
-It's interesting in our case to create an ansible user, without password but with a pubkey.
-As this, all our new VMs will be accessible from our Ansible server to allow post-install actions.
+The next part adds some users.
+It's interesting in our case to create an `ansible` user, without password but with a pubkey.
+This allows all of our new VMs to be accessible from our Ansible server to run the post-install actions:

 ```
 # Manage Ansible access